 The contamination is in the form of large and small solid waste, as well as tar-like substances, and related groundwater contamination.

-The predominant toxin in the contamination are chemicals known as polyaromatic hydrocarbons, which are known carcinogens.
+The predominant toxins in the contamination are chemicals known as polyaromatic hydrocarbons or “PAHs,” which are known carcinogens.
 The contamination also contains lead, cyanide, and arsenic.

 The principal pathways between residents and the contamination are dermal contact with contaminated soil and ingestion of that soil, particularly by small children.
 Contaminated groundwater can also result in vapor contamination within buildings.